ming436534/modelizr/docs/usage/Preparing.md

 # Query Preparation

-Looking at the way we are using query tools up to this point, we can see how things can quick become very verbose and out of hand when it comes to setting up query tools.
+Looking at the way we are using query tools up to this point, we can see how things can quick become verbose and out of hand when setting up our query tools.
 For instance, if we want to make queries, mutations and requests to the same endpoint, using the same headers and the same api - then we will need to apply our
 `.path()`, `.headers()` and `.api()` modifiers to all three tools.

-To solve this, modelizr exports a `prepare()` helper which allows you to chain query tool modifiers on it.
-When you are done modifying, you can call `.get()` and have access to all three tools.
+To solve this, modelizr exports a `prepare()` helper which allows you to chain modifiers on it.
+When you are done modifying, you can call `.get()` and have access to all three query tools.

 ```javascript
 import { prepare } from 'mdoelizr'